mwrnd/innova2_flex_xcku15p_notes/README.md

 #### Disconnect the Innova-2 FPGA from the PCIe Bridge

 `lspci | grep -i Mellanox` shows all connected Mellanox PCIe devices.
 The PCIe Bridge on the Innova-2 is device `08`, function `0`, `08.0`.
 In the example below it shows up with Bus ID `02`.
 Disable the FPGA-to-PCIe connection so that JTAG does not interfere with the PCIe bus.
+Notice the `(re ff)` on the Xilinx device after disconnection.
 ```Shell
 sudo setpci  -s 02:08.0  0x70.w=0x50
 ```
-It can later be re-enabled with the following command:
+It can later be re-enabled with the following command or a cold reboot.
 ```Shell
 sudo setpci -s 02:08.0 0x70.w=0x40
 ```